 Subject/ Report Report Content Electrical Design and Safety Assessment Report System architecture design; Determination of loads, currents, demands, etc., including any force transfers; Design and selection of electrical system components (batteries, servomotors, etc.) based on design data; Wiring and connector selection; Technical diagram of the designed systems; Design decisions made by the team for a safe and efficient electrical system design; Failure mode analysis; Risk identification and mitigation; Use of one or more risk assessment tools; Elicitation of safety requirements; Determination of the failure rate of the designed aircraft (by parts and complete) along with the judgment of whether the rate is suitable for the application.
-Onboard Systems and Glider Performance Report Systems' architecture design; Mission fulfillment planning; Design and selection of electronic system components (batteries, sensors, microprocessors, cameras, etc.); Sizing of wiring and safety measures associated with the electronic system; Techniques and methodologies used for the design of any printed circuit boards and software development; Detailing of any communication protocols between systems; Glider mission tests.
+Onboard Systems and Glider Performance Report Systems' architecture design; Mission fulfillment planning; Design and selection of electronic system components (batteries, sensors, microprocessors, cameras, etc.); Sizing of wiring and safety measures associated with the electronic system; Techniques and methodologies used for the design of any printed circuit boards and software development; Detailing of any communication protocols between systems; Description of artificial intelligence algorithms and their adaptations to the project (if applicable); Glider mission tests.